 The capital of Napo province, Tena was founded in 1560 and plagued by early indigenous uprisings.
-Jumandy, chief of the Quijos, led a fierce but unsuccessful revolt against the Spaniards in 1578.
-Today, the area is largely agricultural – cattle ranches and coffee and banana plantations abound.
+Jumandy, chief of the Kichwa, led a fierce but unsuccessful revolt against the Spaniards in 1578.
+The anniversary of the town’s foundation is celebrated on November 15 with live music and community events.